 Using an Automated External Defibrillator (AED) during a cardiac arrest can significantly increase the chances of survival.
 However, ensuring that the victim is cleared properly during AED operation is crucial for both the safety of the rescuers and the effectiveness of the resuscitation process.
-This guide provides a detailed overview of when and how rescuers should clear the victim while operating an AED, emphasizing the importance of safety protocols and clear communication.
+This guide provides a detailed overview of when and how rescuers should clear the victim while operating an AED, emphasizing the importance of safety protocols, clear communication, and accurate analysis of the heart's rhythm.

 Importance of Clearing the Victim